The Ultimate Amalfi Coast, Italy Travel Guide

 Where to stay in Capri

-If you’re looking for serenity and luxury in Capri, look no further than the JK Place Capri.
-The dreamy poolside cabanas, the seaside breakfast views, the magnificent rooms.
-This place is the best-of-the-best.
-It’s absolutely perfect for honeymooning in Capri, and it’s prime location directly on the waters edge make it one of the most sought-after hotels in the area.
+Another favorite if you’re looking for serenity and luxury in Capri, is the JK Place Capri.
+The dreamy poolside cabanas, the seaside breakfast views, the magnificent rooms and it’s prime location directly on the waters edge make it one of the most sought-after hotels in the area.

 This darling seaside hotel is in a part of the island called Marina Piccola.
 They have a hotel shuttle that picks you up from the marina down on the water and brings you all the way up the cliffs to the hotel.
 The location is hard to beat for exploring around Capri, but you may never leave the hotel given the gorgeous private beach access and pool overlooking the coast.

 This tranquil, family-run boutique hotel on a quiet street shaded by lemon trees, is ranked #1 on TripAdvisor, and is pretty darn close to perfect.
 This hotel only has 18 rooms and is located on a pedestrian area overlooking the sea in the center of Capri.
 It’s super relaxing, and a great place to base from in Capri.